ceramicnetwork/docs/docs/authentication/3id-did/provider.md

 #### Option 2: Using an external auth method

 This option enables one or more secrets (seeds) to control the 3ID DID.
 It is useful, for example, if you want to control a 3ID DID using one or more blockchain wallets.
-This flow is what is implemented by the [3ID Connect SDK]().
+This flow is what is implemented by [3ID Connect](./3id-connect.md).

 ``` js
 const authId = 'myAuthenticationMethod' // a name of the auth method